 There’s a brand new attraction in the Valleys - The Royal Mint Experience - where the pennies in your pocket are made.
 This is where legends are, quite literally, minted on gold and silver coins and medals celebrating our sporting and military heroes.
 Behind the scenes you can watch money coming off the production line and strike your own coin to take home.
 There’s an amazing exhibition detailing 1000 years of money making in Britain, which shows you how the craftsmen create their eye-catching designs.

 In the nearby town of Llantrisant there is an ancient tradition of money being thrown into streams and ponds for young boys to jump in and recover.
 It was part of the ‘Perambulation of the Parish’, when the Freemen of the town walk the parish boundary.
-Taking place only once every seven years, the next ‘perambulation’ will be on June 17th 2017!
+Taking place only once every seven years, It was a great success on June this year!

 We’ve got another type of gold in the Valleys too - Black Gold.
 That’s what the rich seams of coal found here were called.
 You can take a Black Gold Tour at Rhondda Heritage Park, led by miners who worked at the Lewis Merthyr Colliery.
 Don’t miss their ‘Bracchi’ café, a reminder of a time when every street corner in the Rhondda had an Italian café serving frothy coffee, ice cream and glassy-coloured pop!
 Thousands of Italians moved here at the height of the coal boom, bringing Italian café culture with them.